PopovEvgeniy/sdcopy/readme.txt

 9: Can't get the file size!
 10: Can't read data!
 11: Can't write data!
+12: The number of written bytes is invalid: 0
-12: The unexpected end of data.
+13: The unexpected end of data.
-13: The start offset is invalid!
+14: The start offset is invalid!
-14: The block length is invalid!
+15: The block length is invalid!
-15: The block length is too large!
+16: The block length is too large!
-16: Can't decode an argument.
+17: Can't decode an argument.
-17: Can't allocate memory!
+18: Can't allocate memory!
-18: The command-line arguments is invalid!
+19: The command-line arguments is invalid!

 The source code.